Rediscovering Repentance

 When we receive ashes on Ash Wednesday, do we consider that we are only here for a short time?
 We truly are dust, and to dust we will return.
 The Church places this reality before us not to frighten us, but to remind us of what matters most.
 She offers an opportunity to consider the gift of life we have been given and to ask whether we are living it with intention — as disciples of Christ who practice prudence in our choices, justice in our relationships, courage in the many challenges we face, and temperance in the many desires that compete for our attention; who love generously, serve quietly, notice suffering, and respond with acts of mercy.

 What if we began Lent with a word that feels more familiar: reflect?
 Reflect on your actions, your words, your thoughts throughout the day.
 Reflect on what fills your life — what you look at, what you listen to, the conversations you enter, the ways you spend your time and money.
 Notice the small patterns that shape your life: the automatic reflex to reach for a phone, the endless scrolling, the background noise that replaces silence, the constant checking, the unnecessary purchases, the busyness that leaves little room for presence and encounter.
-These are the habits that slowly form the direction of our lives.
+These are the habits that quietly shape the direction of our lives.

 Such reflection will naturally lead to deeper questions.
 Are these choices drawing me closer to God and to the person I am called to become, or quietly pulling me away?
 What is forming my sense of meaning and purpose?
 How does my interaction with technology, entertainment, work, or even distraction shape the direction of my life?
 How might these choices matter at the end of my life?
+Reflection opens the door to repentance — the sorrow we feel for the ways we have gone astray and the desire, with God’s grace, to live differently.
+Repentance is not simply looking inward; it is recognizing where we have drifted and choosing to turn back toward Him.

 All Reflections are written by Dr. Nina Marie Corona, founder of AFIRE Ministries.
 To explore more of her reflections on finding God in everyday life, visit When on Earth: Discovering Christian Spirituality in the Daily Happenings of Ordinary Life